DanielStuttgart/BabyMonitor/README.md

  id_str="home"
 }
 ```
 This file is copied to /etc/wpa_supplicant.conf afterwards.
+For converting to HEX, use echo "Réseau de XL1" | xxd -p | tr a-z A-Z
+For finding IP address, use nmap -sp 192.100.1.1/24

 ### Debugging
 In order to start GDB, type ```gdb <program_executable>```